godwin-okechukwu/qr-code-component/README.md

 ## Acknowledgments

-A big thank you to Matt Studdert for setting up this amazing platform as it has shapened my approach and resolve to get into tech in a meaningful and structured way.I also want to thank Brad Traversy for putting out rich contents on his youtube channel, Traversy Media.
+A big thank you to Matt Studdert for setting up this amazing platform, as it has sharpened my approach and resolve to get into tech in a more meaningful and structured way.
+I also want to thank Brad Traversy for putting out rich contents on his youtube channel, Traversy Media.
 And I thank the creators of FreeCodeCamp.